 Nudists enjoy being naked for a variety of personal reasons, whereas flashers merely want to draw attention to themselves… well, certain parts of themselves…

 Also, it is worth remembering nudists are their own community, with a code and set of values.
-If you are new to nudist beaches, here are some helpful tips to make your experience more enjoyable:
+And, if you are new to nudist beaches, here are some helpful tips to make your experience more enjoyable:

 - Bring a towel.
 Good for drying off and preventing sand from getting everywhere, but also for covering beach chairs (which may have been previously used), or to use as emergency cover should the need arise…